-Users and Players
+Users and players

-When a user joins an experience, Roblox represents them as a Player in the data model.
-The Player object contains information about the user that's universal across experiences, such as their username, friend list, saved avatar character, and Roblox membership type, as well as properties, methods, and events that affects the user's lifecycle between joining and leaving your experience.
+When a Roblox user joins a game, they are represented as a Player in the DataModel.
+This Player object contains information about the user that's universal across games, such as their username, friend list, and saved avatar character, as well as properties, methods, and events that affect the user's lifecycle between joining and leaving the game.
+Each Player object also parents four important containers that you can use to customize a user's experience: Backpack, StarterGear, PlayerGui, and PlayerScripts.

 Lifecycle

-User Joining
+User join

 local DataStoreService = game:GetService("DataStoreService")